-This tasty Smoked Pork Soup combines fresh sweet corn, smoked pork butt, onions, green chili’s and salsa style tomatoes into a delectable soup.
+This tasty Smoked Pork Soup combines fresh sweet corn, smoked pork butt, onions, green chili’s, and salsa-style tomatoes into a delectable soup.
 I love to serve it with Sweet Cornbread or Easy Sweet Maple Dinner Rolls.

 I love soup!
-To me anytime of the year is a great time for a pot of soup This Blackened Corn and Smoked Pork Soup is perfect anytime.
-This fabulous recipe calls for already cooked smoked pork butt.
-Often I make a great big pork butt or shoulder and I find myself creating great new recipes to use up those tasty leftovers.
+To me, any time of the year is a great time for a pot of soup.
+This Blackened Corn and Smoked Pork Soup is perfect anytime.
+This fabulous recipe calls for already-cooked smoked pork butt.
+Often I make a great big pork butt or shoulder, and I find myself creating great new recipes to use up those tasty leftovers.
 Do you do the same thing?
 Leftover smoked pork butt is always so moist and tender that the recipe possibilities are endless.
-Pork is such a versatile meat and when cooked right it is so flavorful and tender.
+Pork is such a versatile meat, and when cooked right, it is so flavorful and tender.
 Pork is commonly referred to as the other white meat and pork tenderloin is now as lean as skinless chicken breast.

 Do you need a good easy smoked pork butt recipe?
-Here is my recipe for Pulled Pork Street Tacos just follow it down to and including the liquid smoke.
-This is a great recipe that cooks up in a dutch oven and is so tender and flavorful.
+Here is my recipe for Pulled Pork Street Tacos.
+Just follow it down to and including the liquid smoke.
+This is a great recipe that cooks up in a Dutch oven and is so tender and flavorful.

 How do you make Smoked Pork Soup?